Ron Holgate

 Ronald Holgate (born May 26, 1937, Aberdeen, South Dakota) is an American actor and opera singer.
 He won the Tony Award for Best Supporting Actor as Richard Henry Lee in the original Broadway production of 1776, a role he reprised in 1972 for the film 1776.

 Early life

 The son of a school superintendent and a drama teacher, raised in South Dakota, Holgate originally intended to become a classical actor and studied drama with Alvina Krause at Northwestern University.
 While there, however, he was discovered by Boris Goldovsky, and went on to study opera at both Tanglewood and the New England Conservatory.
-In 1959, Holgate, a bass-baritone, won second prize in the Metropolitan Opera National Council Auditions, finishing after Teresa Stratas; he went on to tour with Goldovsky's New England Opera Theater.
+In 1959, Holgate, a bass-baritone, won second prize in the Metropolitan Opera National Council Auditions, finishing behind Teresa Stratas; he went on to tour with Goldovsky's New England Opera Theater.
 In 1960 he attended the Music Academy of the West summer conservatory.